DustinScharf/linopt/README.md

 ```

 ## 3. Solve Problems
-The get a first view type ``python linopt.py test.csv print`` in the terminal and press enter.
+To get a first view type ``python linopt.py test.csv print`` in the terminal and press enter.

 Type ``python linopt.py my_problem.csv`` to solve a problem directly.
 Type ``python linopt.py`` to get a tour with some additional settings.